 The American Hungarian Friends of Scouting has been regularly organizing their Hungarian Festival for decades, with the primary purpose of raising funds and supporting the greater Cleveland Hungarian scout troops.
-This year, a more than 50-year old record was broken with over 3,300 visitors.
+This year, a more than 50-year old record was broken with over 3,300 visitors to the 64th annual Hungarian Festival on September 1, 2019 at the German Central Park in Parma, Ohio.

 The organizers prepared many programs this year.
 Following the flag raising ceremony in the morning, Michael Horvath, president of the AHFS, greeted the participants and honored guests Emery Lendvai-Lintner, President of the Hungarian Scout Association in Exteris, Irene Dala the USA Region 3 Commissioner, Krisztina Nadas Cleveland District Commissioner, Balazs Bedy the USA Region 3 President and Honorary President of the HSAinE who organized the event for decades and also participated in the organization of the first Hungarian Festival held 64 years ago.
 Following the opening, there was a catholic mass and protestant worship service in Hungarian.
 The kitchens opened at noon and like every year, this year too they prepared a wide range of delicacies for the guests.
 Visitors could choose from almost every area of Hungarian cuisine.